3osmic/Group3-repo-projects/API-Testing-Lab.md

 _______________________________________________________________________

-## LAB 04	API Automation with Python Requests Module
+## LAB 04	API Automation with Postman and Python Requests Module

 ### OBJECTIVES
 - Understand unit testing using Python.